10 Best Beaches In Albania You Gotta Check Out

 Local Tip: Visit at sunset when the view is magical, both on the bay and on the surrounding mountains.

+Another beach I really like in Albania is Porto Palermo, a small peninsula topped by a stronghold built by Ali Pasha during the 19th century.
 This beach also served as a Soviet submarine base during the communist era and the whole place is so charming that it is often used as a film set.

 As the rain was approaching on the day I visited, we took shelter in a stronghold and wandered around its dark alleys until we reached the panoramic terrace on the top.

 Local Tip: After a day at the beach, be sure to visit the Byzantine castle in the nearby village.
-As well as tourism, prosperity for the community comes from the production of olive oil, which is very well-known in the area: be sure to try it!
+As well as tourism, prosperity for the community comes from the production of olive oil, which is very well-known in the area.
+Be sure to try it!

-Qeparo is a shingle beach with a soft, sandy surprise as you enter the water: a great pleasure for our feet toughened by four days on Albanian pebble beaches!
+Qeparo is a shingle beach with a soft, sandy surprise as you enter the water, a great pleasure for our feet toughened by four days on Albanian pebble beaches!

 Sarandë is probably the most touristy area in southern Albania, well-known not only for its blue water but also for the proximity to the archaeological site of Butrint, whose astonishing cultural heritage is protected by UNESCO.

+Pogradec is a hugely popular destination for Albanian tourism.
 Despite the archaeological evidence showing that Pogradec area has been inhabited since the late Neolithic period, today you would have any idea.